arieeefrahman/arieeefrahman/README.md

 ## Hi there, I’m Arief!
-I am a final year Computer Science Student.I am highly dedicated to software development, with a strong focus on backend development.
-Currently, I am learning for the front-end side.
+I am a fresh graduate of Computer Science Student.I am highly dedicated to software development with a strong focus on backend development with Go and PHP.

 ### 📫 Feel free to contact me via: